-Students, employees and guests are encouraged to report all criminal incidents, suspicious behavior, accidents and other emergencies promptly to the Ocean County College Security Department.
+Students, employees and guests are encouraged to report all criminal incidents, suspicious behavior, accidents and other emergencies promptly to the Ocean County College DCSS.
 Criminal offenses can be reported in a number of ways.
-The most direct manner is in person at the OCC Security Office, located in Parking Lot #1.
+The most direct manner is in person at the OCC Department of Campus Safety Headquarters located in Building #30, Parking Lot #1.
 The office is staffed 24 hours a day, 7 days a week.
-Crimes can also be reported directly to any OCC Security officer or any member of the OCC faculty or staff.
+Crimes can also be reported directly to any OCC Campus Safety Officer or any member of the OCC faculty or staff.

 Criminal acts can also be reported by phone.
-The Security Office can be reached at 732-255-0400, ext.
-8 or 732-255-0451 (external phones) or by any campus emergency phone, or internally by dialing ext.
+The Campus Safety Office can be reached at 732-255-0451 (external phones) or by any campus emergency phone, or internally by dialing ext.
 2200.

 If reporting an emergency or crime directly to the Toms River Police Department, dial 911 for emergencies or 732-349-0150 for non-emergencies.
-If you make a report to local law enforcement, you are encouraged to also report the incident to the OCC Security Department.
+If you make a report to local law enforcement, you are encouraged to also report the incident to the OCC DCSS.

-Security officers respond to on-campus locations to take reports and are available to take reports at the Security Office.
+Campus Safety Officers respond to on-campus locations to take reports and are available to take reports at the Campus Safety Headquarters.
 Criminal offenses and other incidents are routinely investigated.
-Serious matters are reported to the Toms River Police Department.
-The Ocean County College Security Department encourages crime victims to file a report with local police and will assist with notifications if necessary.
+Serious matters are reported to the Toms River Police Department or Stafford Police Department.
+The Ocean County College DCSS encourages crime victims to file a report with local police and will assist with notifications if necessary.
 If a sexual assault is reported, counseling and campus safety staff will offer a variety of support services to the victim.
 On and off-campus resources are available 24 hours a day.

-At any of our off-campus locations, dial 732-255-0451 or 732-255-0400 for non-emergencies or dial 911 for emergencies.
+At any of our off-campus locations, dial 732-255-0451 for non-emergencies or dial 911 for emergencies.
 Dialing 911 will put you in contact with the police department responsible for that location.
 Incident reports involving student behavior are forwarded to the Office of the Vice President of Student Affairs or designee for review and potential judicial/disciplinary action.
 Supplemental information developed during an investigation relevant to the judicial process is also forwarded to the Vice President of Student Affairs or designee.